Arab Socialist Ba'ath Party – Syria Region: Lower-level organizations

-The party has 19 branches in Syria: one in each of the thirteen provinces, one in Damascus, one in Aleppo and one at each of the country's four universities.
-In most cases the governor of a province, police chief, mayor and other local dignitaries comprise the Branch Command.
-The Branch Command Secretary and other executive positions are filled by full-time party employees.
+The party had 19 branches in Syria: one in each of the thirteen provinces, one in Damascus, one in Aleppo and one at each of the country's four universities.
+In most cases the governor of a province, police chief, mayor and other local dignitaries comprised the Branch Command.
+The Branch Command Secretary and other executive positions were filled by full-time party employees.

 Members

-Michel Aflaq and Salah al-Din al-Bitar, the two principal fathers of Ba'athist thought, saw the Ba'ath Party as a vanguard party, comparable to the Soviet Union's Communist Party, while Al-Assad saw it as a mass organisation.
+Michel Aflaq and Salah al-Din al-Bitar, the two principal fathers of Ba'athist thought, saw the Ba'ath Party as a vanguard party, comparable to the Soviet Union's Communist Party, while Assad saw it as a mass organisation.
 In 1970 he stated, "After this day the Ba'ath will not be the party of the elect, as some has envisaged ...
 Syria does not belong to the Ba'athists alone."

 Since 1970, membership of the Ba'ath Party in Syria expanded dramatically.
 In 1971, the party had 65,938 members; ten years later it stood at 374,332 and by mid-1992 it was 1,008,243.
 By mid-1992, over 14 percent of Syrians aged over 14 were members of the party.
 In 2003, the party membership stood at 1.8 million people, which is 18 percent of the population.
 The increase in membership was not smooth.
 In 1985 a party organisational report stated that thousand of members had been expelled before the 7th Regional Congress held in 1980 because of indiscipline.
 The report also mentioned the increased tendency of opportunism among party members.
 Between 1980 and 1984, 133,850 supporter-members and 3,242 full members were expelled from the party.

 The increase in members has led official propaganda, and leading members of the party and state, to say that the people and the party are inseparable.
-Michel Kilo, a Syrian dissident, said, "The Ba'ath does not recognize society.
+Michel Kilo, a Syrian Christian dissident and human rights activist, said, "The Ba'ath does not recognize society.
 It consider itself [to be] society."
 This idea led to Ba'athist slogans and tenets being included in the Syrian constitution.
 In 1979, the Ba'ath Party's position was further strengthened when dual party membership became a criminal offence.